 Reno has been called "the biggest little city in the world" and is often described as a smaller version of Las Vegas, its much bigger brother to the southeast.
-Located in northwestern Nevada near the California state line, Reno is the second largest city in the state.
+Located in northwestern Nevada near the California state line, Reno is, however, the second largest city in the state.
 Boasting more than five million visitors a year, Reno offers a wide range of entertainment and educational attractions, many of which are ideal for families.
-Some of the fun and unique things to do here include hot-air balloon races, bowling tournaments, car shows, and performances at the large resorts.
+Some of the fun and unique things to do here include hot-air balloon races, bowling tournaments, car shows, and concert performances at the many large resorts here.
 Reno also makes a great base if you are planning to visit the Lake Tahoe recreational area 45 minutes away, as well as Pyramid Lake to the northeast of the city.
 Learn more about the best places to visit with our list of the top attractions in Reno.

 See also: Where to Stay in Reno